jxxcarlson/meenylatex/README.md

 a "random" integer seed.
 Its role is explained in the documentation of the `Differ` module.

-An edit record record can be set up using `MiniLatex.setup`.
+An edit record record can be set up using `MeenyLatex.setup`.
 It is generally stored in the application model, e.g.,

 ```
 seed = 1234
-model.editRecord = MiniLatex.setup seed text
+model.editRecord = MeenyLatex.setup seed text
 ```

 At this point, `editRecord` contains a list of strings